oguzhanmeteozturk/bwi_pulse_detector/README.md

 # To run:
 Download all files into a ros package
-Place Eulerian_MotionMag.cpp, color_mag.h, motion_mag.h in a file named src
-All other files go at the root of the package
-Make sure to update the CMakeLists.txt with your package name (change project_3 to your package name in this file) start a roscore if necessary
+Make sure to update the CMakeLists.txt and package.xml with your package name if changed from bwi_pulse_detector start a roscore if necessary

 To use rosbags: